 The tournament begins with a series of qualifiers held throughout the year.
 These qualifiers involve teams from different countries competing against each other to earn a spot in the Davis Cup Finals.

-The 18 teams are divided into six groups of three teams each, with each group competing in a round-robin format.
+The 16 teams are divided into four groups of four teams each, with each group competing in a round-robin format.
 The group winners and the two best-performing runners-up advance to the knockout stage.

 In the knockout stage, quarter-finals, semi-finals, and final match determine the champion.
 Each tie in the knockout stage consists of two singles matches and one doubles match.
 The team that wins at least two of the matches in a tie advances to the next round.